oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 Hashing is an important but often misunderstood concept in computer programming.
 In this comprehensive guide, I'll share everything you need to know about password hashing, generating hashes and salts, storing hashed passwords, and implementing password hashing in Python.
 Finally, I'll show you how you can use hashes to validate users locally or with a third-party authentication tool [like Okta](https://www.okta.com/).

 ## What is a Hash?
 If you've taken a computer science course on data types, you've probably heard of hash tables and hash functions.
 A hash table (or hash map) is a data storage pattern that maps a calculated hash index to each given key.
-This allows you to look up values in a table if you know their key.
+This allows you to lookup values in a table if you know their key.
 Python's dictionary data type [is implemented as a hash table](https://mail.python.org/pipermail/python-list/2000-March/048085.html), so you are probably already using hash tables without knowing it.

 ![Using a hash function to lookup values in a hash table](https://i.imgur.com/zbomC0l.png)

-[Hash functions](https://en.wikipedia.org/wiki/Hash_function) are the way that keys are calculated.
+[Hash functions](https://en.wikipedia.org/wiki/Hash_function) are how keys in hash tables are calculated.
 When hashing a piece of data, the hash function should be able to take an arbitrary length of data and map it to a fixed-length index that is unique to the value.
-In the context of hash table data storage, this allows a programmer to access stored values by knowing the keys and calling the hash function.
+In the context of hash table data storage, a programmer can access stored values by knowing the keys and calling the hash function.

 In practice, hash functions are useful for a wide variety of tasks, including compression, data storage, checksums, and password storage.
 In the rest of this guide, I'll focus on cryptographic hashes and their role in passwords.

 ### Password Hashes
 If you have users logging into your site, you likely ask them to create an account with a password.
 As a developer, you need a way to verify a user by their password later, but storing the password in plaintext [opens you up to massive problems if your database is ever compromised](http://web.cse.ohio-state.edu/~lin.3021/file/ISPEC15.pdf).
 Attackers could use the passwords to access all the other data you store for your users or gain access to other accounts the user owns, especially [if they reuse their passwords](https://www.helpnetsecurity.com/2020/05/08/reuse-passwords-enterprise/).

 This is where cryptographic hash functions come in.
 If you run a plaintext password through one of these functions, it will convert the string into a unique, irreversible, fixed-size bit array.
-This hashed password can then be stored in your database, and even if attackers gain access to your database, they shouldn't be able to figure out your users' passwords quickly.
+This hashed password can then be stored in your database, and even if attackers gain access to your database, they shouldn't be able to quickly figure out your users' passwords.

 Unfortunately, no hashing strategy is perfect.
 Given enough time and access, attackers can still deduce hashed passwords using [rainbow tables](https://en.wikipedia.org/wiki/Rainbow_table) or [brute force attacks](https://www.kaspersky.com/resource-center/definitions/brute-force-attack).
 This is why it's important to use the most up-to-date hashing algorithms and salt your passwords before you hash them.
 In the next section, I'll cover salting, and later in this guide, you'll learn about the various hashing algorithms available and when each might be appropriate.

 ### Salting Hashes
-If an attacker gets access to your hashed passwords and figures out which algorithm you used, they can look up the values of the plaintext passwords in a rainbow table.
+If an attacker gets access to your hashed passwords and figures out which algorithm you used, they can look up the hashes in a rainbow table.
+If you don't believe me, just google for a [hash like this](https://www.google.com/search?q=2c6c8ab6ba8b9c98a1939450eb4089ed) and see how many results come up that reveal the password to be `abc123`.
 While modern hashing algorithms increase the time it takes to generate and lookup data in these tables, once attackers have your database, they can apply as much computing power as they can afford to the job.

-Salts are long, randomly generated strings added to each password _before_ they're hashed and stored.
+Salts are long, randomly generated byte arrays added to each password _before_ they're hashed and stored.
 Salting passwords correctly makes [rainbow tables virtually useless](https://www.lookingglasscyber.com/blog/thwart-rainbow-table-attack/) because each password will have a unique salt that the attacker does not have access to.

-While any long, random string added to your passwords before hashing improves security, there are a few ways to increase the effectiveness of your salts.
+While any long, random byte array added to your passwords before hashing improves security, there are a few ways to increase the effectiveness of your salts.
 For example, you can add a unique salt to the front and back of each password, you can increase the length of your salt, or you can add [a separately stored "pepper"'](https://en.wikipedia.org/wiki/Pepper_(cryptography)) to each password.

 Typically, salts are stored in your database alongside each user's password.
 The problem with this approach is that attackers who get your database probably also get your salts.
 This means they can re-compute rainbow tables using the stolen salts.
 Even if it takes longer, an attacker might be motivated enough to do it anyway.

-In response to this problem, you can create another long, random string and store it in a separate location on your server (outside your database).
+In response to this problem, you can create another long, random byte array called a "pepper" and store it in a separate location on your server (outside your database).
 Then, you can add this pepper to each password in addition to the salts.

 Another way to spread out the information attackers would need to figure out your users' passwords is to apply multiple hashing algorithms to the password.
 For example, [in 2012, Firefox wrote about its two-step hashing process](https://blog.mozilla.org/webdev/2012/06/08/lets-talk-about-password-storage/) which uses HMAC and bcrypt:

-> "First, the password is hashed with an algorithm called [HMAC](https://en.wikipedia.org/wiki/HMAC), together with a local salt: `H: password -> HMAC(local_salt + password)`.
-The local salt is a random value that is stored only on the server, never in the database...If an attacker steals one of our password databases, they would need to also separately attack one of our web servers to get file access in order to discover this local salt value...As a second step, this hashed value (or strengthened password, as some call it) is then hashed again with a slow hashing function called bcrypt."
+> "The local salt is a random value that is stored only on the server, never in the database...If an attacker steals one of our password databases, they would need to also separately attack one of our web servers to get file access in order to discover this local salt value...As a second step, this hashed value (or strengthened password, as some call it) is then hashed again with a slow hashing function called bcrypt."

 Security almost always involves a risk and cost tradeoff.
-The important takeaway from salting is that **spreading out the information attackers would need to deduce your passwords improves security but increases maintenance costs.** For example, if your pepper is ever compromised, you'll need to re-hash all the passwords or ask users to change their passwords immediately.
+The important takeaway from salting is that **spreading out the information attackers would need to deduce your passwords improves security but increases maintenance costs.** For example, if your pepper is ever compromised, you'll need to eventually re-hash all the passwords or ask users to change their passwords immediately.

 ## Hashing in Python
-Now that you understand what hashing is and how it is used in conjunction with salting to securely store passwords, you are ready to get specific.
+Now that you understand what hashing is and how it is used in conjunction with salting to store passwords securely, you are ready to get specific.
 In this section, I'll show you how to apply common hash functions in Python and some of the important considerations you should make when choosing a hash function.

 ### DIY Hashing Algorithms vs. Libraries
 While you might think it would be interesting to implement your own hash functions from scratch, this is not a good idea in practice.
 The [OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) summarizes the problem:

 > "Writing custom cryptographic code such as a hashing algorithm is really hard and should never be done outside of an academic exercise.
 Any potential benefit that you might have from using an unknown or bespoke algorithm will be vastly overshadowed by the weaknesses that exist in it."

 Creating a modern, secure hash function requires quite a lot of esoteric code, and any small error could carry a critical security risk.
-If you're curious though, you can read the Python implementations of [MD5 here](https://blog.jpolak.org/?p=1985) and [SHA1 here](https://codereview.stackexchange.com/questions/37648/python-implementation-of-sha1).
+If you're curious, though, you can read the Python implementations of [MD5 here](https://blog.jpolak.org/?p=1985) and [SHA1 here](https://codereview.stackexchange.com/questions/37648/python-implementation-of-sha1).

 Fortunately, Python has a robust choice of libraries available that implement cryptographically secure hash functions.
 In the examples below, you'll see how two of them [bcrypt](https://pypi.org/project/bcrypt/) and [hashlib](https://docs.python.org/3/library/hashlib.html) work.
 Both are open-source and widely recommended by security professionals and software developers alike.
 While bcrypt is a community-maintained module, hashlib is actually part of Python's standard library.

-In the following sections, I'll share interactive examples of five of the most common password hashing algorithms in Python.
-You'll see some of the pros and cons to each approach and why some of these algorithms are no longer recommended for password hashing in 2021.
-All the code samples are [available in this GitHub repo](https://github.com/karllhughes/hashing-in-python) if you prefer to run the examples locally.
+I'll share interactive examples of five of the most common password hashing algorithms in Python in the following sections.
+All of the Python code below is running in your browser.
+Feel free to edit and change the code you see!
+As you go through the code, you'll see some of the pros and cons to each approach and why some of these algorithms are no longer recommended for password hashing in 2021.

 ### MD5
-Originally created as a cryptographic hash function, the MD5 algorithm has since been found vulnerable to [collisions](https://en.wikipedia.org/wiki/Collision_resistance), making it much easier for attackers to exploit.
+Created as a general purpose cryptographic hash function, the MD5 algorithm has since been found vulnerable to [collisions](https://en.wikipedia.org/wiki/Collision_resistance), making it much easier for attackers to exploit.
 Because of this, **MD5 is no longer recommended for password hashing.**

 That said, plenty of legacy systems still use the algorithm, so developers are likely to come across it.
 When you do, you'll have to decide [how you want to upgrade your hashing algorithm](https://security.stackexchange.com/questions/118114/should-passwords-be-automatically-reset-when-the-underlying-method-changes), but because MD5 is still so common, I'll show you a couple of examples here.